Getting Your Teeth Into Dental SEO

 Add schema markup to your site

-Adding structured data to your website helps search engines quickly identify and understand what your site does, as well as the purpose of individual web pages.
+Adding structured data to your website helps search engines quickly identify and understand what your site does.
+There is also specially created markup for dentists that you can add — check schema.org/Dentist.

 Provide relevant imagery and videos